polkastarter/staking-pols/README.md

 ### stake(amount)

 Deposit the specified amount of POLS token into the staking contract.
 In our context POLS is the "staking token".

 The user has to approve POLS token first by calling the `approve()` function on the POLS ERC20 token contract, before he can call the stake function.

+Every time a user stakes token, either for the first time or adding tokens later, a new lockTimePeriod starts.

 ### stakeAmount_msgSender() returns (uint256 amount)